christopherkullenberg/CV/cvkullenberg.md

 ## Referee work

 ### Expert for employment or promotion
-  1. (2017) Reviewer for application as Ph.D. candidate in Theory of Science, Dept. of Philosophy, Linguistics and Theory of Science, University of Gothenburg.
+  1. Reviewer for application as Ph.D. candidate in Theory of Science, Dept. of Philosophy, Linguistics and Theory of Science, University of Gothenburg, (2017).

 ### Pre-publication reviews
   (see also: \href{publons.com/a/1172130/}{publons.com/a/1172130/})